 The product or service distribution must be such that it is conveniently approachable by the customers.
-For this purpose, decisions regarding distribution channel, target market, inventory management, transport medium and location of supply units are to be taken wisely.
+For this purpose, decisions regarding supply chain management, target market, inventory management, transport medium and location of supply units are to be taken wisely.

 To communicate the product or service information to the customers, promotion strategies are to be framed.
-Promotional plans include direct marketing, sales, sales team, customer relationship management and advertising.
+Promotional plans include direct marketing, sales, sales team, customer relationship management, advertising and publicity.

 Selecting the right people to form a marketing team is essential.
 The focus is on the employee’s knowledge, experience, communication skills, training, development, etc. to understand customer’s needs and requirements.

 The marketing activities need to be aligned and planned in such a way that the consumers derive maximum satisfaction from the service offered to them.
 It considers factors like modes of payment, customer service, personalised touch, customisation, customer experience, etc.